gcamargot/cert-manager/README.md

 ```

 **Description**
-Fetches certificates from a target and lets the user choose which one to apply to the system WebGUI.
+Fetches certificates from a target and lets the user choose (interactively or via `--cert`) which one to apply to the system WebGUI.
+Requires WebGUI credentials (`-u/-p` flags or prompts) because the operation se realiza mediante la interfaz tradicional `diag_backup.php`.

 **Expected flow**
 - Fetch `/api/trust/certificates`.